Napoleon Bonaparte is Green, M. de Bourrienne is Royal Blue, and other Notables are Brunt Orange.

 The urban classes of France formed into many diverse corporate groups.
 The guild’s people and the upper middle class controlled most of the nation’s industrial and commercial output.
 There was also the bourgeoisie, the essence of France’s bureaucracy.

-The bourgeoisie shot up during the 18th century.
-This is because of textiles and foreign trade, especially coffee and sugar.
+The bourgeoisie shot up during the 18th century due to textiles and foreign trade, especially coffee and sugar.

 A rich man could buy his way into the nobility.
 One could buy a high judgeship.
 So the prices shot up.